Barents Sea Fisheries

 Effects of climate change

-Future predictions of stock development were not modelled in ClimeFish, but short term predictions done in collaboration with the Institute of Marine Research suggests that the population size of the North-East Arctic cod will decline up until 2024, whilst remaining above the long-term average, with the main predictors being the Atlantic Multidecadal Oscillation (AMO), temperature and salinity.
+Future predictions of stock development were not modelled in ClimeFish, but short term predictions done in collaboration with the Institute of Marine Research suggest that the population size of the North-East Arctic cod will decline up until 2024, whilst remaining above the long-term average, with the main predictors being the Atlantic Multidecadal Oscillation (AMO), temperature and salinity.

 Risks and opportunities